-(iii) Imported electricity from unspecified sources.
-When reporting imported electricity delivered from unspecified sources, the electric power entity must report for each first point of receipt the following information:

-(A) Whether the first point of receipt is located in a linked jurisdiction published on the ecology website;

-(B) The amount of electricity from unspecified sources as measured at the first point of delivery in Washington state;

-(C) The amount of electricity imports of unspecified electricity that are netted by exports of unspecified electricity to any jurisdiction not covered by a linked program by the same entity within the same hour.

-(D) The net amount of imported unspecified electricity after taking into account the requirements in (a)(iii)(C) of this subsection.

-(E) GHG emissions, including those associated with transmission losses, as required in this section.
+- (iii) Imported electricity from unspecified sources.
+When reporting imported electricity delivered from unspecified sources, the electric power entity must report for each first point of receipt the following information: - (A) Whether the first point of receipt is located in a linked jurisdiction published on the ecology website; - (B) The amount of electricity from unspecified sources as measured at the first point of delivery in Washington state; - (C) The amount of electricity imports of unspecified electricity that are netted by exports of unspecified electricity to any jurisdiction not covered by a linked program by the same entity within the same hour. - (D) The net amount of imported unspecified electricity after taking into account the requirements in (a)(iii)(C) of this subsection. - (E) GHG emissions, including those associated with transmission losses, as required in this section. - (iv) Delivered electricity from specified facilities or units.

-(F) When the unspecified power was obtained from the energy imbalance market.

-(iv) Delivered electricity from specified facilities or units.
 The electric power entity must report all direct delivery of electricity as from a specified source for facilities or units in which they are a generation providing entity (GPE) or have a written power contract to procure electricity.
 An electric power entity must report imported electricity as from a specified source when the electricity power entity is a GPE of that facility.
 When reporting imported electricity from specified facilities or units, the electric power entity must disaggregate electricity deliveries and associated GHG emissions by facility or unit and by first point of receipt, as applicable.
 The reporting entity must also report total GHG emissions and MWh from specified sources and the sum of emissions from specified sources explicitly listed as not covered in chapter 70A.65 RCW, as described in chapter 173-446 WAC.
 Seller Warranty: The sale or resale of specified source electricity is permitted among entities on the e-tag market path insofar as each sale or resale is for specified source electricity in which sellers have purchased and sold specified source electricity, such that each seller warrants the sale of specified source electricity from the source through the market path.
-Claims of specified sources of imported electricity, must include the following information:

-(A) Measured at busbar.
-The amount of imported electricity from specified facilities or units as measured at the busbar; and

-(B) Not measured at busbar.
-If the amount of imported electricity deliveries from specified facilities or units as measured at the busbar is not provided, report the amount of imported electricity as measured at the first point of delivery in Washington state, including estimated transmission losses as required in this section and the reason why measurement at the busbar is not known.

-(v) Imported electricity from the energy imbalance market.
-The reporting entity must separately report power obtained from the energy imbalance market.
+Claims of specified sources of imported electricity, must include the following information: - (A) Measured at busbar.
+The amount of imported electricity from specified facilities or units as measured at the busbar; and - (B) Not measured at busbar.
+If the amount of imported electricity deliveries from specified facilities or units as measured at the busbar is not provided, report the amount of imported electricity as measured at the first point of delivery in Washington state, including estimated transmission losses as required in this section and the reason why measurement at the busbar is not known. - (v) Imported electricity from a centralized electricity market. - (A) For the energy imbalance market only, and for emissions reporting years 2023 through 2026 only, the retail provider or market participant located or operating in Washington that receives a delivery of electricity facilitated through the energy imbalance market is the electricity importer for that electricity for the purposes of this section.
+In the event that the market operator is able to identify deemed market importers that successfully offer energy that is attributed to Washington before 2026, those identified entities are the deemed market importers beginning in the following calendar year.